PortableApps64/PortableApps-ForMacOS64/README.md

 <a name="b-4"></a>B-4: Then tap/click/select/press the <code>“Create App”</code>
  button.<br/><!-- “.” is &#46; -->
- It will create/generate a new <code>“Portable AppName OSX64.app”</code>
+ It will create/generate a new <code>“Portable AppName ForMacOS64.app”</code>
  bundle, that is<br/>
- compatible with 64-only macOSX (Catalina or macOSX after it), and also<br/>
+ compatible with 64-only macOSX (Catalina, or macOSXI after it), and also<br/>
- compatible with 64bit+32bit macOSX (Mojave or macOSX earlier of it)<br/>
+ compatible with 64bit+32bit macOSX (Mojave, or 64bit-supported macOSX earlier of it)<br/>
 <br/>

 <a name="Post-Build"></a>